Problem of Time in Slightly Inhomogeneous Cosmology: Conclusion

 4) Another future direction is to push the present program to third-order workings.
 S, V, T decoupling ends here.
 Conventional cosmological calculations have been extended to this qualitatively more general case, albeit without semiclassical time emerging from its calculations.

-5) Global Problems of Time affect multiple facets and multiple of the strategies considered in this Article.
+5) Global Problems of Time \cite{Kuchar92I93, APoT3} affect multiple facets and multiple of the strategies considered in this Article.
 E.g. difficulties with choosing an 'everywhere-valid' timefunction, linear constraint resolution, beables, Refoliation Invariance resolution, Spacetime Construction...

-6) Multiple Choice Problems.
+6) Multiple Choice Problems \cite{Kuchar92I93}.
 Canonical equivalence of classical formulations of a theory \cite{Gotay} does not imply unitary equivalence of the quantizations of each.
 By this, different choices of timefunction can lead to inequivalent quantum theories.
 This also applies as regards choices of beables.
-This is why I say I provide `a' local resolution of the PoT.

 \mbox{ }

 {\bf Acknowledgements} I thank Julian Barbour, Jonathan Halliwell, Marc Lachi$\grave{\me}$ze-Rey and Flavio Mercati for discussions and John Barrow, Jeremy Butterfield, Malcolm MacCallum, Don Page and Reza Tavakol for helping me with my career.